 - Bake until just set.
 Overcooked quiche is not what you want.
 Pull the quiche out of the oven when the top is slightly puffed up and the center is just barely set.

 - Cool before serving.
-Let the quiche sit out on a cooling rack for 10 minutes or so before you slice into it to give it a little time to firm up.
+Let the quiche sit on a cooling rack before you slice into it to give it a little time to firm up.

 More Zucchini Recipes